The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 )

-annotations = response.annotation_results[0].object_annotations
+annotations = results.object_annotations

 annotations = [a for a in annotations if keep_annotation(a)]